-- August Beauty – With large double flowers up to three inches across, this is one of the most frequently found varieties of gardenia.
+- August Beauty – With large double flowers up to 3 inches (8 cm.) across, this is one of the most frequently found varieties of gardenia.
 It flowers in early summer and sporadically into fall.
-It is a large shrub, growing four to six feet tall and when not in bloom, its perfect large glossy foliage makes an attractive specimen.
-It is one of the most cold hardy, growing freely up to Zone 7.
+It is a large shrub, growing to 6 feet (2 m.) tall and when not in bloom, its perfect large glossy foliage makes an attractive specimen.
+It is one of the most cold hardy, growing freely up to USDA plant hardiness zone 7.

 - Kleim’s Hardy – Another hardy type of gardenia, this one has six single petals to each flower with bright yellow stamens.
-Its large, shining leaves enhance its rounded growth, which can reach 2-3 feet tall and wide.
+Its large, shining leaves enhance its rounded growth, which can reach 2 to 3 feet (0.5-1 m.) tall and wide.

 - Aimee Yashioka – Commonly called Cape Jasmine or Cape Jessamine, these are old-time gardenias.
-Varieties are known for their intense fragrance and their gorgeous ivory-white, double blooms that can reach four to five inches across.
+Varieties are known for their intense fragrance and their gorgeous, ivory-white, double blooms that can reach 4 to 5 inches (10-13 cm.) across.
 These are the specimens that gave the species its reputation.
-This is a fast growing cultivar that can reach 12 feet or more and as a bonus, blooms twice during the growing season.
+This is a fast growing cultivar that can reach 12 feet (4 m.) or more and as a bonus, blooms twice during the growing season.

 - Radicans – Another garden favorite among the smaller gardenia types.
-It is slow growing and only reaches 24 to 36 inches in height.
-The foliage is smaller than many other gardenia varieties and sports two to three inch, single petaled flowers that are creamy white.
+It is slow growing and only reaches 24 to 36 inches (61-91 cm.) in height.
+The foliage is smaller than many other gardenia varieties and sports 2 to 3 inch (5-8 cm.), single petaled flowers that are creamy white.
 Like its larger cousins, Radicans is deliciously fragrant and blooms later in the season, which makes it a great partner for some of the earlier blooming cultivars.

-- Mystery – This medium-sized shrub is also known to be hardy to Zone 8.
+- Mystery – This medium-sized shrub is also known to be hardy to zone 8.
 As with most types of gardenia, this one has dark glossy foliage and a heady fragrance.
-What makes Mystery different among gardenia varieties is that it produces its double white blossoms from spring until fall.
-Fully grown, it reaches about five feet tall and three feet wide, making it suitable for areas where larger varieties would overwhelm.
+What makes Mystery different among gardenia varieties is that it produces its double, white blossoms from spring until fall.
+Fully grown, it reaches about 5 feet (1.5 m.) tall and 3 feet (1 m.) wide, making it suitable for areas where larger varieties would overwhelm.
 This is a lovely addition to add privacy and fragrance to a small patio.

 - First Love – Who could resist such a name?
-And it may very well be your first love among the many varieties of gardenia.
-It’s a compact grower that reaches five feet high and three feet wide and is one of the earliest blooming gardenias in the spring.
+It may very well be your first love among the many varieties of gardenia.
+It’s a compact grower that reaches 5 feet (1.5 m.) high and 3 feet (1 m.) wide and is one of the earliest blooming gardenias in the spring.
 The double blooms are some of the largest to be found and the showy flowers are wonderful for cutting as well as enjoyment outdoors.